HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 `species` is a potential fifth parameter that the endpoint may accept.
 Currently, `species` is not a top-level parameter and is rather specified within `filter` via the `cell_suspension.genus_species.ontology` and `cell_suspension.genus_species.ontology_label` filters.
 Since a distinct matrix is generated for each `species` requested, it may be a more intuitive user experience for it to be a top-level parameter.
 Additionally, it requires non-trivial logic for the Matrix Service to parse a complex `filter` object to determine which species are requested, i.e. which species to generate a matrix for.
 In order to simplify the user's mental model of the API as well as the service's logic complexity, `species` is proposed as a fifth request body parameter.

-*Note: Currently, supported species are Homo Sapiens and Mus Musculus.*
+Note: Currently, supported species are _Homo Sapiens_ and _Mus Musculus_.

 #### Response